OSGeo/OSGeoLive-doc/doc/quickstart/actinia_quickstart.rst

 Quick tour
 ================================================================================

-To run actinia on the Live DVD, you will send HTTP GET, PUT, POST and DELETE requests to the actinia server.
+To run actinia on OSGeoLive, you will send HTTP GET, PUT, POST and DELETE requests to the actinia server.

 Sample query with curl
 ~~~~~~~~~~~~~~~~~~~~~~

-Example: query of actinia version on OSGeo-live actinia server:
+Example: query of actinia version on OSGeoLive actinia server:

 .. code:: bash